Tomates Farcies Recipe (Stuffed Tomatoes)

 Step#4: Stuff the Tomatoes and Bake

-Stuff each tomato by filling it with an ice cream scoop.
-This will assure that each stuffing is approximately the same size and will cook through at the same rate.
+Stuff each tomato with an ice cream scoop.
+This will ensure that each stuffing is approximately the same size and will cook through at the same rate.

 Creating a Delicious Sauce for the Tomatoes

-Then the final step, which is the piece de resistance, in my opinion, is the white wine.
+Then the final step, which is the piéce de résistance, in my opinion, is the white wine.
 Once the tomatoes are stuffed and secured in their baking dish, add the wine to the baking dish.
-The wine will combine with the tomato and meat juices that are released while baking, and create the most delicious sauce once the tomatoes are done.
+The wine will combine with the tomato and meat juices released during baking to create the most delicious sauce once the tomatoes are done.

-My mother-in-law always serves her tomatoes farcies with white buttered rice, which I think is the perfect accompaniment with this dish since it gives you a vehicle for collecting all that delicious sauce!
+• My mother-in-law always serves hers with white buttered rice, which I think is the perfect accompaniment to this dish since it gives you a vehicle for collecting all that delicious sauce!
 But a crusty French baguette works too!

 Beth's Tomates Farcies